Skip to content

 BehaviorDescription

-SpinWaitBusy-waits until the next millisecond (default)
+SpinWaitBusy-waits until physical time passes the exhausted logical millisecond (default)

 IncrementTimestampArtificially increments the timestamp to maintain throughput (timestamp may drift ahead)